CAKR: Commutative algebra k-mer representations for genomics: Abstract

 \section{Abstract}

 Despite the availability of various sequence analysis models, comparative genomic analysis remains a challenge in genomics, genetics, and phylogenetics.
 Commutative algebra, a fundamental tool in algebraic geometry and number theory, has rarely been used in data and biological sciences.
-In this study, we introduce commutative algebra k-mer learning (CAKL) as the first-ever nonlinear algebraic framework for analyzing genomic sequences.
-CAKL bridges between commutative algebra, algebraic topology, combinatorics, and machine learning to establish a new mathematical paradigm for comparative genomic analysis.
-We evaluate its effectiveness on three tasks—genetic variant identification, phylogenetic tree analysis, and viral genome classification—typically requiring alignment-based, alignment-free, and machine-learning approaches, respectively.
-Across eleven datasets, CAKL outperforms five state-of-the-art sequence analysis methods, particularly in viral classification, and maintains stable predictive accuracy as dataset size increases, underscoring its scalability and robustness.
-This work ushers in a new era in commutative algebraic data analysis and learning.
+In this study, we introduce commutative algebra $k$-mer representations as a nonlinear algebraic framework for analyzing genomic sequences.
+This representation bridges commutative algebra, algebraic topology, combinatorics, and machine learning to establish a mathematical framework for comparative genomic analysis.
+We evaluate its effectiveness on three tasks including genetic variant classification, phylogenetic tree reconstruction, and viral classification, typically requiring alignment-based, alignment-free, and machine-learning approaches, respectively.
+In this work, we show that commutative algebra $k$-mer representations outperform five state-of-the-art sequence analysis methods across twelve primary datasets, with two additional supplementary fragment-placement benchmarks, especially in viral classification, and maintain relatively stable predictive accuracy as dataset size increases, underscoring scalability and robustness.